 Interdisciplinary Studies

-What is true of languages is also true of many other disciplines: they are invaluable to art historians because they provide a context for our studies, or support such studies in other ways.
-These include history, literature (offered by various language departments), religion, urban studies, and some college programs, e.g. Anthropology, Classics, English, Geography (especially cultural, historical and urban geography), History, Innis College, Philosophy, Religion, St Michael’s College, Victoria College, etc. Note that courses in classical mythology and Christian ritual and belief are a useful complement to the study of most periods of Western Art.
+Many other disciplines are invaluable to art historians because they provide a context for our studies, or support such studies in other ways.
+These include history, literature, religion, urban studies, and some college programs, e.g. Anthropology, Classics, English, Geography (especially cultural, historical and urban geography), History, Innis College, Philosophy, Religion, St Michael’s College, Victoria College, etc. Note that courses in classical mythology and Christian ritual and belief are a useful complement to the study of most periods of Western Art.
 Certain courses in cognate disciplines are recognized for credit as if they were FAH courses, e.g. East Asian Studies, Near and Middle Eastern Civilizations.

 See the Related Disciplines and Courses webpage for specific courses